 Use the Metro

-This avoids the terror of a taxi journey and saves your feet.
-A one way journey on the Rome subway costs €1.50, a day pass is €7.00.
-It’s an easy to understand system – all roads meet at ‘Termini’ in the middle of an X shape.
-Make sure you know where you are going before you get into the station though, and watch your bags/pockets.
+The Roman Metro features an easy to understand system – all roads meet at ‘Termini’ in the middle of an X shape.
+Make sure you know where you are going before you get into the station though, keep your wits about you and watch your bags/pockets.

+A well-rested traveller can cover more ground in a day!
 The quality of hotels varies radically in Rome and some of the more budget-friendly places really are <ahem> basic.

 Most hoteliers are happy to help you with directions, dinner reservations or tours.
 Also do let them book you a return taxi to the airport.
 You can save money if they telephone and book you a car, as opposed to just getting one on the day.